Shane-Neeley/vacuum-ballet/BUILDING.md

 ## 4) Simple setup

-Create a `.env` file with your Roborock credentials:
+Create a `.env` file with your Roborock credentials and default dance centre:

 ```bash
 ROBO_EMAIL=your_email@example.com